 In response to current market conditions, we may engage in transactions to deliver and manage our liquidity that may result in income and gain to our unitholders without a corresponding cash distribution.
 For example, if we sell assets and use the proceeds to repay existing debt or fund capital expenditures, unitholders may be allocated taxable income and gain resulting from the sale without receiving a cash distribution.
-Further, taking advantage of opportunities to reduce our existing debt, such as debt exchanges, debt repurchases, or modifications of our existing debt could result in "cancellation of indebtedness income" (also referred to as "COD income, and income tax liabilities arising therefrom may exceed cash distributions.
+Further, taking advantage of opportunities to reduce our existing debt, such as debt exchanges, debt repurchases, or modifications of our existing debt could result in "cancellation of indebtedness income" (also referred to as "COD income") being allocated to our unitholders as taxable income.
+Unitholders may be allocated COD income, and income tax liabilities arising therefrom may exceed cash distributions.
 The ultimate effect of any such allocations will depend on the unitholder's individual tax position with respect to its units.
 Unitholders are encouraged to consult their tax advisors with respect to the consequences to them of COD income.